sbcshop/Pi-1.28-TOUCH-LCD-HAT/README.md

 ```
 git clone https://github.com/sbcshop/Pi-1.28-TOUCH-LCD-HAT.git
 ```
 * Step.3 - After downloading you will get a Directory named with "Pi-TOUCH-LCD-HAT" in your system, open this directory and you will see some exmples under the "Examples" directory created by us for your help.
-You can simply open any of the example codes in Thonny IDE provided in this dirctory to test your LCD-HAT.
+You can simply open any of the example codes in Thonny IDE provided in this directory to test your LCD-HAT.

 ## Documentation